noahehall/theBookOfNoah/0current/proxy/haproxy.md

     - use nbproc to support multi processes; scale far superior than threads (nbthread)
     - always set `cpu-map` when using either to pin processes to a specific core for max performance
 - somtimes
-  - add denystats argument to a http-request deny directive to set custom response codes when rejecting request
+  - add deny_stats argument to a http-request deny directive to set custom response codes when rejecting request

 ### security